Estimate Time12 min

 Take advantage of time and the potential of compounding growth.
 When it comes to long-term saving, time is a powerful force and it's on your side.
 The earlier you begin saving and investing, the lower your savings rate can be throughout your career thanks to the power of compounding.

-This hypothetical example assumes the following: (1) annual IRA contributions on January 1 of each year for the age ranges shown, (2) annual $6,500 contribution for first year and thereafter, (3) an annual nominal rate of return of 7%, (4) no taxes on any earnings within the IRA, and (5) no withdrawals.
+This hypothetical example assumes the following: (1) annual IRA contributions on January 1 of each year for the age ranges shown with no withdrawals through age 67, (2) annual $7,000 contribution for first year, (3) an annual nominal rate of return of 7%, and (4) no taxes on any earnings within the IRA.
 The ending values do not reflect taxes, fees, or inflation.
 If they did, amounts would be lower.
 Earnings and pre-tax (deductible) contributions from traditional IRAs are subject to taxes when withdrawn.
 Earnings distributed from Roth IRAs are income tax-free provided certain requirements are met.
 IRA distributions before age 59½ may also be subject to a 10% penalty.
 Systematic investing does not ensure a profit and does not protect against loss in a declining market.
 This example is for illustrative purposes only and does not represent the performance of any security.
 Consider your current and anticipated investment horizon when making an investment decision, as the illustration may not reflect this.
 The assumed rate of return used in this example is not guaranteed.
 Investments that have potential for a 7% annual nominal rate of return also come with risk of loss.

 Make the most of savings with tax-advantaged accounts.
 At this life stage, money can be scarce but saving and investing what you can in a tax-advantaged account will pay off later in life.
 After all, the less you pay in taxes the more potential you have to grow that money.
 Examples of tax-advantaged accounts include IRAs, workplace savings plans like 401(k)s, and health savings accounts (HSAs).